foriequal0/git-trim/README.md

 ### How to use
 1. Don't forget to set an upstream for a branch that you want to trim automatically.
    `git push -u <remote> <branch>` will set an upstream for you on push.
 1. Run `git trim` if you need to trim branches especially after PR reviews.
-It'll automatically recognize merged or gone branches, and delete it.
+It'll automatically recognize merged or stray branches, and delete it.
 1. If you need more power, try `git trim --delete all`
 1. You can also `git trim --dry-run` when you don't trust me.